by : RJ Fisher last update: May 2020

 Did you ever encounter a scam in South East Asia?
 Share your experience in the comments below so we all can learn what to watch out for.

-I tried to be respectful with regards to the villagers’ privacy.
+I tried to be respectful with regards to the villagers’ privacy and not taking any photos.
 Therefore, some of the images used in this article are stock photos and might not be from the actual location(s) mentioned.